Classic Australian Wooden Power Boats

 Reader's Boats

-Stormy has been a regular feature on the website since its inception and is continuing to take up server space for a couple of reasons, namely, I am the Webmaster so I decide on what goes up and what doesn't and secondly, very few people send anything in to fill these pages.
+Stormy has been a regular on the website since its inception and is continuing to take up server space for a couple of reasons, one being I am the Webmaster so I decide on what goes up and what doesn't.

 Stormy and I go back a long way.
-I learnt to ski behind the boat in the 1960's when the boat was owned by an uncle.
-As I grew older and started work, I continued water skiing with friends and pretty well forgot about the boat.
-In the meantime, my uncle was using it less and less until it ended up in the back of a large shed with rubbish piled high on its deck.
+I learnt to ski behind the boat in the 1960's when the boat was owned by my uncle.
+As I grew older and started work, I continued water skiing with friends behind other boats and pretty well forgot about the boat.
+In the meantime, my uncle was using it less and less until as so often is the case, it ended up in the back of a large shed with rubbish piled high on its deck.

 The first day out was a bit of a disaster.
-The new electric fuel pump I had fitted was not up to the job and couldn't keep the carburettor float bowls full, meaning as soon as the boat travelled over about 15 mph, it starved for fuel.
+The new electric fuel pump I had fitted was not up to the job.
+As soon as the boat reached about 15 mph, it starved for fuel.
 Worse was to come though.
 After idling around for a while, the entire contents of the engine sump emptied into the bottom of the boat.
 At home later, I discovered the oil had leaked through some rust holes that had formed over the years in the bottom of the sump.
+The heat and vibration had obviously loosened the rust up.

-After welding up the holes in the sump and fitting a a larger capacity fuel pump, we used the boat regularly for the next six months.
+After welding up the holes in the sump and fitting a a larger capacity fuel pump (V12 Jaguar), we used the boat regularly for the next six months.
 The family enjoyed boating and the novelty of this old wooden boat.
-It wasn't all that pretty, but it was different and sounded far better than anything else on the lake.
+It wasn't all that pretty, but it was different and sounded far better than anything else on the water.

 Stormy celebrated her 50th birthday in 2005.